Efficient posterior sampling for high-dimensional imbalanced logistic regression: Introduction

 In developing algorithms for large datasets, much of the focus has been on optimization algorithms that produce a point estimate with no characterization of uncertainty.
 This motivates scalable Bayesian algorithms.
 As variational methods and related analytic approximations lack theoretical support and can be inaccurate, this article focuses on posterior sampling algorithms.

-One such class of methods is divide-and-conquer Markov chain Monte Carlo, which divide data into chunks, run Markov chain Monte Carlo independently for each chunk, and then combine samples \cite{li2017simple, srivastava2018scalable}.
+One such class of methods is divide-and-conquer Markov chain Monte Carlo, which divides data into chunks, runs Markov chain Monte Carlo independently for each chunk, and then combines samples \citep{li2017simple, srivastava2018scalable}.
 However, combining samples inevitably leads to some bias, and accuracy theorems require sample sizes to increase within each subset.

-An alternative strategy uses sub-samples to approximate transition probabilities and reduce bottlenecks in calculating likelihoods and gradients \cite{welling2011bayesian}.
-Such approaches typically rely on uniform random sub-samples, which can be highly inefficient, as noted in an increasing frequentist literature on biased sub-sampling \cite{fithian2014local, ting2018optimal}.
-The Bayesian literature has largely overlooked the use of biased sub-sampling in efficient algorithm design, though recent coreset approaches address a related problem \cite{huggins2016coresets}.
+An alternative strategy uses sub-samples to approximate transition probabilities and reduce bottlenecks in calculating likelihoods and gradients \citep{welling2011bayesian}.
+Such approaches typically rely on uniform random sub-samples, which can be highly inefficient, as noted in an increasing frequentist literature on biased sub-sampling \citep{fithian2014local, ting2018optimal}.
+The Bayesian literature has largely overlooked the use of biased sub-sampling in efficient algorithm design, though recent coreset approaches address a related problem \citep{huggins2016coresets}.
 A problem with sub-sampling Markov chain Monte Carlo is that it is almost impossible to preserve the correct invariant distribution.
-While there has been work on quantifying the error \cite{johndrow2015approximations, alquier2016noisy}, it is usually difficult to do so in practice.
-The pseudo-marginal approach of \cite{andrieu2009pseudo} offers a potential solution, but it is generally impossible to obtain the required unbiased estimators of likelihoods using sub-samples \cite{jacob2015nonnegative}.
+While there has been work on quantifying the error \citep{johndrow2015optimal, alquier2016noisy}, it is usually difficult to do so in practice.
+The pseudo-marginal approach of \cite{andrieu2009pseudo} offers a potential solution, but it is generally impossible to obtain the required unbiased estimators of likelihoods using sub-samples \citep{jacob2015nonnegative}.

-A promising recent direction has been using non-reversible samplers with sub-sampling within the framework of piece-wise deterministic Markov processes \cite{bouchard2018bouncy, fearnhead2018piecewise, bierkens2019zig}.
+A promising recent direction has been using non-reversible samplers with sub-sampling within the framework of piece-wise deterministic Markov processes \citep{bouchard2018bouncy, fearnhead2018piecewise, bierkens2019zig}.
 These approaches use the gradient of the log-likelihood, which can be replaced by a sub-sample-based unbiased estimator, so that the exactly correct invariant distribution is maintained.
 This article focuses on improving the efficiency of such approaches by using non-uniform sub-sampling motivated concretely by logistic regression.